Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

-This section gives the general setup and discusses model misspecification in the SL context.
-Let $\y=(y_1,\dots,y_n)^{\intercal}$ denote the observed data and define $P^{(n)}_{0}$ as the true distribution generating $\y$.
-The map $S_n:\mathbb{R}^n\rightarrow\mathbb{R}^d$ defines the vector of summary statistic used in the analysis.
-Where there is no confusion, we write $S_n$ for the mapping or its value at the observed data.
+Since the likelihood function is intractable, we conduct inference using approximate Bayesian methods.
+The main idea is to search for values of $\theta$ that produce pseudo-data $\z$ which is ``close enough'' to $\y$, and then retain these values to build an approximation to the posterior.
+To make the problem computationally practical, the comparison is generally carried out using summaries of the data.
+Let $S_n:\mathbb{R}^n\rightarrow\mathbb{R}^d$, $d\ge d_\theta$, denote the vector summary statistic mapping used in the analysis.
+Where there is no confusion, we write $S_n$ for the mapping or its value when evaluated at the observed data $\y$.